doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

     cause an immediate addNode on the repository.
-    Doctrine applies a strategy called "transactional write-behind", which means that it will delay most SQL commands until ``DocumentManager#flush()`` is invoked which will then issue all necessary PHPCR calls to synchronize your objects with the repository in the most efficient way and a single, short transaction, taking care of maintaining referential integrity.
+    Doctrine applies a strategy called "transactional write-behind", which means that it will delay most SQL commands until ``DocumentManager::flush()`` is invoked which will then issue all necessary PHPCR calls to synchronize your objects with the repository in the most efficient way - a single, short transaction - taking care of maintaining referential integrity.